 Turkey has repeatedly irritated NATO with such actions.
 Instead of becoming a pillar of international security in fighting terrorism the country, judging by its actions, is trying to prevent the Kurds from liberating Raqqa.
 Erdogan obliterates and bombs Kurds who are the only combat unit capable to resist terrorism.
 Military sources also reports of dozens victims on the eve of Turkish attack on Firfik settlement.
 American military instructors who are often engaged in the training process of military units in Syria and Iraq might have died as well because of such irresponsible actions.

 The Turkish president strongly contributes to ISIS strengthening, he contradicts the NATO basic principles of fight against terrorism and do not coordinate his actions with the leadership of NATO.
 Turkey’s attacks on Kurds in Iraq and Syria are inherently criminal as they violate the international law.

 It seems that Turkey’s attempts occupy some Syrian territories and to change the alignment of forces in the Middle East do not please the USA and other key stakeholders in the region.
 Apparently there is no point to keep Turkey in NATO whereas the leadership of the country is absolutely unpredictable.
 In a situation when the war against terrorism in Iraq and Syria is far from being over such aggressive actions definitely do not contribute to the consolidation of anti-terrorist efforts but intensify the already tense situation.

-Posted by GPD on April 27, 2017, With 2393 Reads Filed under WarZone.
+Posted by GPD on April 27, 2017, With 2396 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.